pyta-uoft/pyta/docs/checkers/index.md

 ### Inconsistent returns (R9710)

-As a replacement of pylint error message R1710, this error occurs when you have a function that sometimes returns a non-`None` value and sometimes _ implicitly_ returns `None`.
+This error occurs when you have a function that sometimes has return statements with non-`None` values and sometimes has only `return`.
 This is an issue because in Python, we prefer making code explicit rather than implicit.
+This error replaces pylint's [R1710](https://pylint.pycqa.org/en/latest/user_guide/messages/refactor/inconsistent-return-statements.html).

 ```{literalinclude} /../examples/custom_checkers/r9710_inconsistent_returns.py